 - Ensure that your feet lie parallel to each other, flat on the floor, facing forward.
 Your knees should be bent at 90 degrees.

 There-you’ve got it.
-You now “own the online real estate”, and appear strong, approachable, and confident.
-You’re presenting from the seat of your pants!
+You now feel and appear direct and energetic.
+You’re presenting with power!